na-na-hi/renget/archive/LMG-thread-template.md

 -Oobabooga merged commit to fix one-click-install issue >>92XXXXXX -Anons proposes a good use for wawario2's long-term memory >>92XXXXXX >>92XXXXXX -etc...

-**►Recent Highlight Post from the Previous Thread: >>92XXXXXX (Cross-Thread)** No need to repost the entire recap from the other thread, a simple Cross-thread link is good.
+**►Recent Highlight Post from the Previous Thread: >>92XXXXXX (Cross-Thread)**

 ***
 ##->Comprehensive Guides & Resources for LMM's<-